RomansWorks/PCombinator/README.md

 # IdTree

+The IdTree is a Bill of Materials - it identifies what elements went into the prompt, and in what order.

+We use the IdTree for two purposes:
-The IdTree identifies what elements went into the prompt.
-This is useful for later analysis of the contribution of different elements to the effectiveness of the prompt.
+1. When comparing prompts, this allows analysis of the contribution of different elements to the effectiveness of the prompt.
+2. When replacing parts of the prompt dynamically in runtime.

 IdTree is returned by the `render()` method of combinators.
 It is built as following:
 1. It contains a single key, the `id` of the Combinator, and a value listing the IdTrees of the children.
 2. The IdTrees of its children can be a list or a dictionary, depending on the combinator.
 For template combinator, we want to associate the child with the template slot it fills, so we use a dictionary.
 For the other combinators, we just want to list the children, so we use a list.
 3. Combinators also accept strings as children, in which case for now we don't store any identifier in the IdTree.
 If you do want to store an identifier, use the `FixedStringCombinator` instead of the string.

+## Jinja2TemplateCombinator

+This is implemented as a Jinja2 template for flexibility.
+We'll also implement an f-string based template combinator.
+Users can take the Jinja2TemplateCombinator to create similar combinators with any templating engine.

 # TODO:
 1. Implement best practices templates